RIGHT OF APPEAL FOR EXPULSIONS

 - Informal Conference –

 - For an off campus suspension, an informal conference will take place by the administrative staff with the student and the parent / guardian.
 The student will be informed of the reason for the disciplinary action and the evidence again them.
 At this time, the student will be given the opportunity to present their version and evidence in their defense.
 This conference may be omitted from due process if administration determines that an emergency situation exists.
 An “emergency situation” involves a clear and present danger to lives, safety, or health of students or school personnel.
 If a student is suspended without conference, the parent / guardian will be notified of the suspension and a conference will be scheduled as soon as possible.
+An informal conference can be a phone call.

 - Notice to Parent / Guardians